trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 ```

 ### Download data from storage account
-In the case of the competition, the dataset was already provided, all we needed to do was to create a storage account then upload the train and test data to the storage account container.
+In the case of this competition, the dataset was already provided.
+All we needed to do was to create a storage account then upload the train and test data to the storage account container.
 In reality, our data will already be in the storage container which was routed from the IoT hub.
 We used the code below to retrieve the data from the storage account and download it into our workspace for easy access to the model.

 ```python
 from azureml.core import Datastore